lucaspiper99/lucaspiper99.github.io/README.md

-# ML Researcher

-Machine Learning // Computer Vision // Computational Neuroscience

 ## **About Me**

-I'm an assistant researcher at INESC-ID and soon-to-be visiting student at Carnegie Mellon University.
+I'm an assistant researcher at INESC-ID and soon-to-be visiting student at Psychology Department and Neuroscience Institute at Carnegie Mellon University.
 I am currently working at the intersection of neuroscience and computer vision, by using spatial frequency constraints from fMRI data to regularize computer vision models.

 Previously, I was a master's student at Instituto Superior Técnico in Lisbon, where my thesis focused on developing a subcortical module for visual processing to improve model robustness to image perturbations while mirroring cortical representations.